Identifying Weight-Variant Latent Causal Models: Introduction

-Despite its advantages, causal representation learning is a notoriously hard problem---without certain assumptions, identifying the true latent causal model from observed data is generally not possible.
-There are three primary approaches to achieve identifiability: 1) adapting (weakly) supervised methods with given latent causal graphs or/and labels \cite{kocaoglu2018causalgan,yang2020causalvae,von2021self,brehmer2022weakly}, 2) imposing sparse graphical conditions, \eg, with bottleneck graphical conditions \cite{adams2021identification,xie2020generalized,lachapelle2021disentanglement}, 3) using temporal information \cite{yao2021learning,lippe2022citris}.
+Despite its advantages, causal representation learning is a notoriously hard problem.
+Without certain assumptions, identifying the true latent causal model from observed data is generally not possible.
+There are four primary approaches to achieve identifiability: 1) adapting (weakly) supervised methods with given latent causal graphs or/and labels \citep{kocaoglu2018causalgan,yang2020causalvae}, 2) imposing special graphical conditions with bottleneck graphical conditions \citep{adams2021identification,xie2020generalized,lachapelle2021disentanglement}, 3) using temporal information \citep{yao2021learning,lippe2022citris}, 4) using hard interventional data \citep{ahuja2023interventional,seigal2022linear}.
 A brief review is provided in Section \ref{sec:rw}.
-For the supervised approach, when labels are known, the challenging identifiability problem in latent space has been transferred to an identifiability problem in the observed space, for which some commonly-used functional classes have been proven to be identifiable \cite{zhang2012identifiability,peters14a}.
-Given latent causal graphs overly depends on domain knowledge.
-For the second approach, many true latent causal graphs do not satisfy the assumed sparse graph structure.
-The temporal approach is only applicable when temporal information or temporal intervened information among latent factors is available.
+In supervised approaches, when either the labels for latent variables or the true latent causal graph are available, the challenging identifiability problem in the latent space can be alleviated, or even bypassed by leveraging existing identifiability results in observed sapce \citep{zhang2012identifiability, peters14a}.
+However, such methods tend to rely heavily on domain-specific prior knowledge and are often associated with high annotation costs.
+For the second approach, many true latent causal graphs do not satisfy the assumed special graph structure.
+The temporal approach is only applicable when temporal information or temporal intervened information between latent factors is available.
+For using intervention data, most studies focus on hard interventions, particularly single-node and paired hard interventions.
+In contrast, our work considers the changes of causal influences, which is more aligned with soft interventions.

+In this work, we explore a new direction in the identifiability of latent causal variables by examining the changes in causal influences between latent causal variables.
+Our approach is motivated by recent advances in nonlinear ICA, which, broadly speaking, demonstrate that latent independent variables can be identified when an additional observed variable $\mathbf{u}$ is introduced to modulate their distributions \citep{hyvarinen2019nonlinear, khemakhem2020variational}.
+This raises a natural question: